 Probably not.

 Why?
-Because, as mentioned in the personas section, these benefits are much too generic.
-These benefits have still not addressed your specific persona’s needs.
-You are giving them generalities instead of concrete results that they will enjoy when they use your product.
+As mentioned in the personas section, these benefits are much too generic.
+They still do not address your specific persona’s needs.
+You are giving them generalities instead of concrete results they will enjoy when using your product.

-Now to simplify, one variation of superficial benefits is restating the features as benefits using slightly different wording.
-For example, a feature of an iPhone is Face recognition security.
-You might list this as a benefit because it makes it impossible for anyone to access your phone.
+Now, to simplify, one variation of superficial benefits is restating the features as benefits using slightly different wording.
+For example, an iPhone feature is Face recognition security.
+You might list this as a benefit because it makes anyone unable to access your phone.

 However, this benefit isn’t much more than the feature statement.
 A better advantage would list the results of having this feature: